 ½ cup (58 g) powdered sugar (optional)

-5. Place the refrigerated dough on a floured surface, flour a rolling pin and roll it out to about ¼ inch (.64 cm) thick.
+Place the refrigerated dough on a floured surface, flour a rolling pin and roll it out to about ¼ inch (.64 cm) thick.
 Cut the dough with a 2 inch (5 cm) round cookie cutter to make an even number of cookies.
-Place cookies ½ inch (2.54 cm) apart on a cookie sheet lined with parchment paper or a silicone baking mat and bake for about 10-13 minutes or until the underside has a light golden brown color.
-Let them rest for 1 minute on the cookie sheet and then let them cool completely on a cooling rack.
+Place the cookies ½ inch (2.54 cm) apart on a cookie sheet lined with parchment paper or a silicone baking mat and bake for about 10-13 minutes or until the underside has a light golden brown color.
+Remove them from the oven, let them rest for 1 minute on the cookie sheet and then let them cool completely on a cooling rack.